karanchopra1996/AI-travel-itinerary-generator/README.md

-# AL Travel Intinerary Generator
+# AI Travel Intinerary Generator
 This project is a **Travel AI Generator** app built with **Next.js** and **OpenAI**.
 The app allows users to generate a 3-day travel itinerary based on their selected state and city in the USA.
 The app uses dynamic data from OpenAI's GPT-3.5 model to generate an itinerary based on the user's input.

 ### Features